 Preheat oven to 450 degrees Fahrenheit.
 Mix up dough as above.
 Stretch onto oiled parchment.
 Top with sauce, toppings, and cheese.
 Bake for 5-8 minutes.
 Remove parchment paper.
 Continue to bake until cheese is bubbly.
 Cool a few minutes before slicing.
 Serve hot.
 Enjoy the next morning cold for breakfast.

-This post is featured on the Wednesday Fresh Foods Link Up, Farm Girl Blog Fest, and What's in the Box!
+This post is featured on the Wednesday Fresh Foods Link Up, Farm Girl Blog Fest, What's in the Box, and Food on Friday(twice)